ananivargi/Longest-Line/README.md

 # Longest Line
 Software Design and Development Assessment Task 2
-** Descirption
+** Description
-This project is a game whose objective is to make the longest line possible on a grid
+This project is a game whose objective is to make the longest line possible on a 5 x 5 dotted = grid

+**Rules